Reconstructing past climates from trees: a sociological study of dendroclimatology in Scotland

 In my thesis, I am interested to understand how scientists' trust on the validity of certain results, practices and people is generated, and at the same time, how this trustful attitude enables the development of dendroclimatological practices and knowledge.
 This research interest is linked to a sub-field of research within sociology -the sociology of scientific knowledge- pioneered by members of the University of Edinburgh back in the 1960s.

 As a sociologist of science, I study scientists as a social group, and I explore the social mechanisms, attitudes and interpersonal interactions that make scientific knowledge possible.
-In my research, I use a range of research methods (ethnographic methods, interviews, documentary analysis) to generate data.
+In my research, I use a range of research methods (participant observation, interviews, documentary analysis) to generate data.

 If you want to know more about the field of Science, Technology and Innovation Studies , watch the video that my colleagues of the Edinburgh STIS department have done.